-- 23.1 All motions and amendments not requiring prior notice must, if the Lord Mayor so requests, be put in writing and handed to the Lord Mayor, before they are discussed or put to the meeting. - 23.2 The following motions may be moved without notice: - a) to appoint a Lord Mayor of the meeting at which the motion is moved; - b) in relation to the accuracy of the minutes; - c) to change the order of business in the agenda; - d) to refer something to an appropriate body or individual; - e) to appoint a committee or Member arising from an item on the summons for the meeting; - f) to receive reports or adopt recommendations of the Cabinet, committees or Officers and any resolutions following from them; - g) that leave be given to withdraw a motion; - h) to proceed to the next business; - i) to adjourn a meeting; - j) to suspend a particular Council Procedure Rule; - k) to exclude the public and press in accordance with the Access to Information Procedure Rules; - to not hear further a Member named under Rule 37Error!
+- b) in relation to the accuracy of the minutes; - c) to change the order of business in the agenda; - d) to refer something to an appropriate body or individual; - e) to appoint a committee or Member arising from an item on the summons for the meeting; - f) to receive reports or adopt recommendations of the Cabinet, committees or Officers and any resolutions following from them; - g) that leave be given to withdraw a motion; - h) to proceed to the next business (such a motion may only be moved by a Member who has not already participated in the debate); - i) to adjourn a meeting (such a motion may only be moved by a Member who has not already participated in the debate); - j) to suspend a particular Council Procedure Rule; - k) to exclude the public and press in accordance with the Access to Information Procedure Rules; - I) to not hear further a Member named under Rule 37Error!
 Reference source not found. or to exclude them from the meeting; - m) to give the consent of the Council where its consent is required by this Constitution. - n) to extend the meeting.
 Such a motion must be moved and seconded before the Lord Mayor announces that the guillotine has fallen. - o) To extend any other time limit set out in these Rules